Why 9 Out Of 10 Cat Fountains Are Making Your Cats Sick — And The One That Doesn't

 $1,560

 Two cats?
 Double it.
 Three?
 Triple.
-And the bacteria are still there.
+And the slime is still there.

 No. Not all of them.

-And there is one brand on the market that's actually built this way.
-You've never heard of them — and there's a reason for that.
+And there's exactly one brand on the market actually built this way.
+You've never heard of it — and there's a reason for that.

-The brand is PureStream.
-They sell the fountain once — not a new filter every month.
-So they don't have $50M to outbid Catit and Drinkwell on Google.
+It's called PureStream.
+They sell the fountain once — not a new filter every month — so they don't have $50M to outbid Catit and Drinkwell on Google.
 The brands you've heard of aren't the best product.
 They're the best subscription.

 Here's how it works.